 The following recipe was created in collaboration with Lauren Schulte.
 To see more of her bites and meals, visit her Instagram @TheBiteSizePantry.

-This summer salad is “berry” good!
-Loaded with local greenhouse-grown lettuce, organic greenhouse-grown strawberries, sweet and savory wild caught salmon and a drizzle of homemade strawberry vinaigrette, this salad screams fresh!
+This simple salad is “berry” good!
+Loaded with local greenhouse-grown lettuce, organic greenhouse-grown strawberries, sweet and savory wild caught salmon and a drizzle of homemade strawberry vinaigrette, each bite exudes freshness!

-Fill yourself up with this nutritious and delicious summer salad.
-Don’t let the season pass you by without giving it a try!
+Fill yourself up with this nutritious and delicious salad.

 - Cook time: